Equality delivery system

-The Equality Delivery System (EDS) is a framework used to improve the services we provide to patients and the working environment for staff.
+The equality delivery system (EDS) is a framework to improve the services we provide to patients and the working environment for staff.
 It helps ensure that care is fair, accessible, and responsive to the diverse needs of local communities.

-The EDS supports NHS organisations in meeting their legal duties under the Equality Act 2010 and the Public Sector Equality Duty, by focusing on three key areas:
+It supports NHS organisations to meet legal duties under the Equality Act 2010 by focusing on three key areas:

 In doing so we seek to: